Leigh Sales: Broadcasting

-In February 2022, Sales announced she will step down from 7:30 in June 2022 following the federal election.
+In February 2022, Sales announced she would step down from 7:30 in June 2022 following the federal election.
 She said she planned to continue working for the ABC.
-In November 2022 Sales was announced as the new host of ABC TV's weekly biographical documentary series Australian Story, to commence the role in early 2023.
+In November 2022 Sales was announced as the new host of ABC TV's weekly biographical documentary series Australian Story, commencing in early 2023.

+In May 2024, Sales was announced as a mentor of autistic journalism students at Macquarie University for ABC TV's new interview documentary series The Assembly, based on a French format, which premiered on 20 August 2024.